H&M and Zara ditch mohair wool after animal cruelty expose

 Major fast fashion brands are banning mohair wool following accusations of animal cruelty at goat farms in South Africa.

-H&M (HMRZF), as well as the parent companies of Zara and Topshop, said they would stop using the material following a report from the animal rights group PETA.
+H&M (HMRZF), Gap (GPS), as well as the parent companies of Zara and Topshop, said they would stop using the material following a report from the animal rights group PETA.

 PETA on Tuesday published an expose of alleged animal cruelty at 12 goat farms in South Africa.
 The country produces more than half of the world's mohair, according to its agriculture ministry.